bridgecrew-perf6/kubernetes-deployment-4/README.md

 ## Setup

+As per the aim of this project, we need 3 VM instances,here we are using AWS EC2 instances.
+ 1. Jenkins server
+ 2. Ansible server
+ 3. Kubernetes server

-As per the aim of this project, we need 3 VM instances, here we are using AWS EC2 instances, Install Ansible on ansible server for deployment and install minikube to run Kubernetes cluster in order run the Kubernetes deployment.
+Install Ansible on ansible server for deployment and install minikube to run Kubernetes cluster in order run the Kubernetes deployment.

 ### Ansible installation for amazon-linux-2
 ```bash